davidtakac/bura/README.md

 - Customizable [Open-Meteo data sources](https://open-meteo.com/en/docs#data-sources)

 ## Not planned
-- Widgets (life's too short)
+- Widgets
 - Weather sources other than Open-Meteo
 - Manual refresh
 - Customizable refresh period

 ## Translate
-Translations will be managed with [Weblate](https://hosted.weblate.org/) once they approve my gratis project hosting request.
+Translations will be managed with [Weblate](https://hosted.weblate.org/) if/when my libre hosting request is approved.

 ## Contribute
 Open issues and/or pull requests targeting the `dev` branch.